 Coming up with a proof is hard, but it saves years of effort by allowing scientists to be certain without having to do endless calculations, and that’s what makes math a unique science.
 Kinda magical, isn’t it?

-I wish they’d used this book in school, instead of all the boring textbooks that made kids run in fear as soon as the words algebra, Pythagoras or calculus fell.
+I wish they’d used The Magic of Math in school, instead of all the boring textbooks that made kids run in fear as soon as the words algebra, Pythagoras or calculus fell.
 I highly recommend you take a look at this book and oh, watch Arthur’s TED talk, it’s hilarious!

 What else can you learn from the blinks?